Skopje itinerary: what to see in 2 days

 Yes, the center is a key part of any Skopje itinerary because it showcases the city's modern identity.
 Visiting Macedonia Square and the Mother Teresa Memorial House provides a sharp contrast to the old town, blending massive scale with intimate, personal history in a walkable area.

 Walking into Macedonia Square feels a bit surreal due to its sheer size.
-According to Wikipedia, it is the biggest square in North Macedonia, covering 18,500 square metres.
+It is the biggest square in North Macedonia, covering 18,500 square metres.
 The space is dominated by large monuments and wide pedestrian paths that cross the Vardar River.
 While the scale can feel overwhelming, it is the heart of the city's public life and a good spot to observe the local pace of movement.

 From the square, a short walk leads to the Mother Teresa Memorial House.
 This site opened in January 2009 to honor the woman who lived in Skopje from 1910 to 1928.
 The house is much quieter than the bustling square, offering a reflective space that focuses on her early years in her hometown.
 It provides a necessary human element to the day's exploration.